KxSystems/docs/docs/ref/accumulators.md

 `Paris`Genoa`Milan`Vienna`Berlin
 ```

-In the last example, both iterables are dictionaries.
+In the last example, both applicable values are dictionaries.

-## Binary iterables
+## Binary values

-Syntax: `x m\y`, `x m/y`
+Syntax: `x v\y`, `x v/y`

-The function an accumulator derived from a binary iterable is variadic.
+The function an accumulator derived from a binary value is [variadic](../basics/variadic.md).
 Functions derived by Scan are uniform; functions derived by Over are aggregates.
 The number of evaluations is the count of the right argument.